PEER MENTORS

 Environmental Science

 “I’m a senior majoring in Environmental Science.
 I’m fascinated by how the Earth works, the various feedback loops that keep everything in balance, and how human activity impacts the environment.
 I also love crocheting and cuddling with my cat.
-I became a peer mentor not only because I want to help fellow students do well in the course, but also because I enjoy talking about environmental science! “
+I became a Peer Advisor because I want to help students succeed in their SEES career!”

 Laiba Mahmood